Stow bar below the menu bar

 Powerful controls without turning your menu bar into a puzzle.

-Hover, click, or swipe to show what you need, then tuck it away again.
+Hover, click, or scroll to show what you need, then tuck it away again.

 Keep noisy status items out of sight while staying one gesture away.